Impact:600+ downloads across 58 countries · 13.2K+ unique sessions

 600+ downloads across 58 countries · 13.2K+ unique sessions

-I set out to build a prayer time app that treated the spiritual dimension of prayer seriously — not as a utility, but as a daily relationship with time.
+I set out to build a prayer time app that treated the spiritual dimension of prayer as a daily relationship with the sun and time.

-The most popular apps run ads and aggressive upgrade tactics — locked features, pop-ups, and upsells that interrupt the experience.
+The most popular apps run ads and aggressive upgrades, interrupting the spiritual experience.

-Analog clocks in mosques placed an emphasis on function, form, and aesthetics — that became the reference point I was looking for.
+Analog clocks in mosques placed an emphasis on function, form, and aesthetics.

-Digital prayer time screens in mosques showing a lack of aesthetic harmony with surrounding architecture, revealing the gap between how Muslims experience prayer and how software represents it.
+Digital prayer time screens in mosques show a lack of aesthetic unity with surrounding architecture, revealing a weakness of the beauty regarding software within Islamic spaces.

-By visualizing what is actually happening in the sky, the sun’s position along the horizon becomes the user interface for denoting the prayer times, connecting the user back to the original method of looking at the sky and allowing the sun and the horizon to provide contextual awareness to the prayer times.
+By visualizing what is actually happening in the sky, the sun’s position along the horizon becomes the user interface for denoting the prayer times.

 Precision timing and universal calculation methods for multiple schools of thought.

-I designed every screen in Figma and built the app in Xcode using LLM-assisted SwiftUI.
+Designed by hand in Figma, I built the app in Xcode using LLM-assisted SwiftUI.

-The response from the Muslim community was immediate and warm.
+The response from the Muslim community was immediate and warm, proving that beauty and craft embedded in software will always win.

 🇺🇸🇩🇪🇨🇦🇦🇺🇮🇳🇫🇷🇬🇧🇲🇦🇵🇰🇹🇷🇩🇰🇪🇬🇦🇪🇸🇦🇦🇫🇩🇿🇹🇳🇧🇪🇨🇭🇧🇫🇮🇹🇳🇱🇱🇰🇸🇪🇺🇦🇫🇮🇯🇴🇸🇳🇭🇺🇮🇩🇮🇶🇯🇵🇲🇾🇦🇹🇦🇿🇧🇭🇧🇷🇧🇬🇨🇱🇨🇳🇭🇰🇰🇿🇽🇰🇱🇧🇱🇾🇳🇿🇳🇬🇳🇴🇴🇲🇵🇭🇵🇱🇵🇹🇷🇺🇸🇬🇪🇸🇺🇿